ocaml/dune/doc/wasmoo.rst

 Compiling to Wasm
 =================

-Dune has full support building Wasm_of_ocaml libraries and executables transparently.
+Dune has full support for building wasm_of_ocaml libraries and executables transparently.
-There's no need to customize or enable anything to compile OCaml libraries/executables to Wasm.
+There's no need to customise or enable anything to compile OCaml libraries/executables to Wasm.

 To build a Wasm executable, just define an executable as you would normally.